 These predictions are all results of the development in space science.
 The word ‘space science’ evolved around the latter half of the 20th Century.
 ‘Space’ and its vastness have captivated people since the very beginning.
 Humans always had a desire to know more about the space and dive deeper into it.
 People studied the space and used their observations to draw out a concluding fact linked to religion and practical purposes.
 In the 17th Century, space science was merely confined to the Sun and the Moon, however, the 19TH Century started witnessing the collaborative stories of the historians and the novelists.
 The 20TH Century gave a boost to space science, there was an advancement of rockets and other ideas were practically realized.

 Whenever we hear the word ‘space’, a sense of vastness fills our minds.
-‘Space’ refers to the near-vacuum between different heavenly bodies while ‘Science’ refers to the study of any element taking into consideration its behavior and properties, thus, space science deals with the study of different phenomenon associated with natural bodies taking place in outer space.
+‘Space’ refers to the near-vacuum between different heavenly bodies while ‘Science’ refers to the study of any element taking into consideration its behavior and properties, thus, space science deals with the study of different phenomena associated with natural bodies taking place in outer space.
 It involves space exploration.
 It makes us look beyond our planet towards other planetary objects, towards the Sun, Moon and other heavenly bodies.
-It is described as the study of different phenomenon occurring in outer space away from our planet Earth.
-Outer Space is not completely empty rather a vacuum comprising of particles of low-density, plasma of helium and hydrogen as well as magnetic fields, dust and cosmic rays exists.
+It is described as the study of different phenomena occurring in outer space away from our planet Earth.
+Outer Space is not completely empty; rather a vacuum consisting of particles of low-density, plasma of helium and hydrogen as well as magnetic fields, dust and cosmic rays exists.

 Astronomy is the branch of science that includes the study of ‘sun’, ‘moon’, ‘comets’, ‘galaxies’ and other heavenly bodies.
 It focuses on the behavior and properties of heavenly bodies.
 Phenomenon such as supernova, explosion, gamma ray bursts, cosmic microwave radiation too find place under the heading Astronomy.
 Astronomy deals with the development in meteorology, physics, chemistry and movement of heavenly bodies along with the development of Universe.
 It is one of the oldest sciences which helped people locate the position of stars and to detect the favorable time for plantation.
 Astronomy is further classified into two, namely, observational and theoretical astronomy.
 Observational Astronomy uses telescopes or cameras to detect heavenly bodies.
 Whereas on the other hand, Theoretical Astronomy uses computer models and mathematics to observe and predict the consequences.

-It is the study associated with working of stars, planets and other heavenly bodies.
-It takes minute look at how things in the Universe work.
-It uses physics to deal with how Universe works and how it initially started.
+It is the study associated with the working of stars, planets and other heavenly bodies.
+It takes a minute look at how things in the Universe work.
+It uses physics to deal with how the universe works and how it initially started.
 It is further classified into- Observational Astrophysics and Theoretical Astrophysics.
-Observational Astrophysicists study the Universe explain the physics behind what they see.
+Observational Astrophysicists study the universe and explain the physics behind what they see.
 They use space telescopes to study Radio Astronomy, Optical Astronomy, Infrared Astronomy and Ultraviolet, X-rays and Gamma rays.Theoretical Astrophysicists use the details provided by observational physicists to apply mathematical tools to it and derive certain conclusions.
-The problems Astrophysicists investigate include Solar System evolution, Star formation, Galaxy evolution, Origination of Cosmic Rays and Universe evolution
+The problems Astrophysicists investigate include Solar System evolution, Star formation, Galaxy evolution, Origination of Cosmic Rays and Universe evolution.